Logo

 Hugh Grant is on good terms with Barrymore and appeared on The Drew Barrymore Show.

-Hugh Grant has praised many other female co-stars, including Sandra Bullock, Sarah Jessica Parker, and Emma Thompson, and Meryl Streep, who co-starred with him in Florence Foster Jenkins and was "a genius" according to Hugh Grant.
+Hugh Grant has praised many other female co-stars, including Sandra Bullock, Sarah Jessica Parker, Emma Thompson, and Meryl Streep, who co-starred with him in Florence Foster Jenkins and was "a genius" according to Hugh Grant.

 Hugh Grant is a patron of the DIPEx Charity, which operates the website Healthtalkonline.